hashicorp/terraform-provider-azurerm/website/docs/d/mssql_managed_database.html.markdown

 * `long_term_retention_policy` - A `long_term_retention_policy` block as defined below.

-* `managed_instance_id` -  The SQL Managed Instance ID.
+* `resource_group_name` - The name of the Resource Group where the Azure SQL Azure Managed Instance exists.

+* `managed_instance_name` - The name of the Managed Instance.

 * `point_in_time_restore` - A `point_in_time_restore` block as defined below.

 * `short_term_retention_days` -  The backup retention period in days.
-This is how many days Point-in-Time Restore will be supported..
+This is how many days Point-in-Time Restore will be supported.

 ---